 - Mammograms: once every 12 months for women age 40 and older.

 - Immunizations: includes the flu shot (once per season), pneumonia, and hepatitis B.

 Finally, the preventative services offered under Medicare Part B also includes a “Welcome to Medicare” physical examination.

-In 2015, the Medicare Part B monthly premium was $104.90.
-In 2016, premiums will remain at $104.90.
-First time enrollees will pay $121.80 in 2016.
-Taxpayers with a status of married, filing jointly will pay higher premiums if their modified adjusted gross income is in excess of $170,000.
-The higher premium limit is $85,000 for all other taxpayers as demonstrated in the table below.
-Note there is a two year lag for this premium limit (2014 income applies to 2016 premiums).
+In 2019, the Medicare Part B monthly premium was $135.50.
+In 2020, premiums will increase to $144.60.
+Taxpayers with a status of married, filing jointly will pay higher premiums if their modified adjusted gross income is in excess of $174,000.
+The higher premium limit is $87,000 for all other taxpayers as demonstrated in the table below.
+Note there is a two year lag for this premium limit (2018 income applies to 2020 premiums).